 We value diversity in all areas of our operations and welcome all qualified applicants.
 We are an Equal Opportunity Employer.

 Seattle Opera’s Programs and Partnerships Department is seeking to expand its pool of designers for the 2019/2020 season and beyond!
-We’re looking for creative and imaginative scenic, costume, and lighting designers who are interested in working in a playful, youth-based environment.
+We’re looking for local creative and imaginative scenic, costume, and lighting designers who are interested in working in a playful, youth-based environment.
 No opera experience required!
 If you love thinking outside the box and bringing vibrant stories to life with your craft, we want to hear from you.

-All those who believe that they are qualified encouraged to apply.
+All local designers who believe that they are qualified encouraged to apply.
 To help bring more perspectives to our storytelling, we especially encourage female-identifying designers, transgender designers, non-binary designers, and designers of color to contact us.
 Resumes, portfolios, and references can be sent to: Britney Schroeder, Production Manager, Programs and Partnerships, Britney.email@example.com.

 Assistant Production Manager